 Protected Groups: The Fair Housing Act prohibits discrimination against tenants on the basis of race, color, national origin, religion, familial status, sex, or disability.
 These rules do not apply to some owner-occupied homes or homes operated by religious organizations.
 Texas state law does not extend protections to any extra groups not outlined in the Fair Housing Act.

-Discriminatory Acts & Penalties: The Texas Department of Housing and Community Affairs handles issues relating to housing discrimination.
+Discriminatory Acts and Penalties: The Texas Department of Housing and Community Affairs handles issues relating to housing discrimination.
 They have highlighted the following behaviors as potentially discriminatory when directed at a member of a protected group:

-• Falsely claiming a unit is unavailable.
+- Falsely claiming a unit is unavailable

-• Requiring different leasing conditions.
+- Requiring different leasing conditions

-• Advertising that indicates a discriminatory preference.
+- Advertising that indicates a discriminatory preference

-• Harassment, verbal intimidation, sexual advances.
+- Harassment, verbal intimidation, sexual advances

-• Refusing to make reasonable accommodations.
+- Refusing to make reasonable accommodations

-• “Steering” tenants towards neighborhoods and complexes that may be seen as segregated.
+- “Steering” tenants towards neighborhoods and complexes that may be seen as segregated

 Tenants who believe they have been the victim of housing discrimination may file a complaint here.
 Specific penalties vary on a case-by-case basis.